generic-sauce/elements/README.md

 # Elements
-Nice game with elements :3

-## Usage
+Elements is a competitive 1 vs 1 arena game inspired by the TV show "Avatar The Last Airbender"

+## Play and early version
-You can try this game online on [our website](https://generic-sauce.de).
+You can try this game online on [**our website**](https://generic-sauce.de)

+Chrome browser is recommended
 Have fun :D

 ## Installation of Native Client and Game Server
 ```bash